 “Stop. breathe.
 You CAN do this.
 Especially now, in this climate of COVID, meetings from home, remote learning/remote employment.
 If you’re already working mostly from home, this is a no brainer.
 If you’re working partially from home, talk with your spouse and your boss and explore your options, have a conversation before you say “There’s no way they’ll let me do this” or “There is no way I can handle this”.
 Be flexible with the demands you put on the children and on yourself.
 It takes at least 2 full years to really get “into the groove”.” – Lauren

 Any other advice from other working homeschoolers out there?
 Share it in the comments below!
 Or feel free to ask any more questions you may have.
-Then, in usual Friday fashion, link up your Takes.
-Be sure to include a link back to this post so your readers can find the rest of the Quick Takes.
-I look forward to reading your posts!
+Don’t forget to check out the Homeschooling Page for more tips and information!